gratinad/PhD_Microbiome/README.md

 **Chapter 4:** Endophyte Consortia

-**Scope:** Data and files for Chapter 4 – Endophytic bacterial consortia from *Pinus pinea* and their effects on *P. radiata* germination and seedling quality.
+**Scope:** Data and files for Chapter 4 – Endophytic bacterial consortia from *Pinus pinea* and their effects on *Pinus radiata* germination and seedling quality.

 ---